-Catherine is aged 61 in the 2010/11 tax year.
+Catherine is aged 61.
 The rules of all three pension schemes allow the commutation of trivial pensions.
-Catherine has the option of commuting her benefits, as her total pension rights are less than the commutation limit for that tax year (1% of £1.8 million, which is £18,000).
+Catherine has the option of commuting her benefits, as her total pension rights are less than the commutation limit of £30,000 (for commutation periods starting on or after 27 March 2014).

-Catherine wants to commute her benefits as soon as possible in the 2011 calendar year.
+Catherine wants to commute her benefits as soon as possible.
 The nominated date her pension benefits must be valued on must fall within a 3 month period ending on the date the first trivial commutation lump sum is paid.
-The date this first payment is made will be the first day of the 12-month commutation period.
-Catherine must draw any further trivial commutation lump from her remaining registered pension schemes before this period ends.
+The date this first payment is made will thus be the first day of the 12-month commutation period.
+Catherine must draw any further trivial commutation lump sums from her remaining registered pension schemes before this period ends.

 Catherine does not have to take her benefits as a trivial commutation lump sum from each scheme.
 She may choose to take her benefits under one or two of the schemes and not the other(s).
 But it must be an all or nothing decision in relation to each scheme, i.e. all the arrangements in a scheme must be paid as a trivial commutation lump sum, or none of them.

-Catherine decides to draw all her benefits under scheme A and B as a trivial commutation lump sum, i.e. all her rights under arrangements A1, A2 and A3 and B1, B2 and B3.
+Catherine decides to draw all her benefits under schemes A and B as trivial commutation lump sums, i.e. all her rights under arrangements A1, A2 and A3 and B1, B2 and B3.